Air quality in Kawasaki

 CO

-PM2.5 concentration in Kawasaki is currently 1.2 times the WHO annual air quality guideline value
+PM2.5 concentration in Kawasaki air currently meets the WHO annual air quality guideline value

 Health Recommendations